-Course Materials: In this course, you will be creating individual projects for which you will need to supply some of your own materials.
-Some shared tools and materials will be available in the classroom, but students should be prepared to make purchases throughout the semester as projects are assigned.
-Small storage lockers are available in the classroom for use during the semester.
-A PSU padlock (no others allowed) must be checked out to you by the course Instructor in order to utilize classroom locker storage.
+Course Materials: In this course, you will be creating individual projects for which you will need to supply most of your own materials.
+Project guidelines will provide specific requirements and options for each assignment, but please purchase the following basic supplies at the beginning of the semester.
+You will be provided a student tool kit and a small storage locker in the classroom for use during the semester.
+These will be checked out to you by the course Instructor according to the guidelines in a written agreement that you will be required to sign.